gorillalabs/bauhaus/docs/design-choices.md

 # Goals

 I think it is important to understand why Bauhaus was designed and built the way it was.

 This document will outline the goals of Bauhaus (in the first section) and how they were achieved (in the [Design choices](#design-choices) section).

+## Fit for scalable teams and evolving team topologies

+When you are in a position to choose Bauhaus over any other approach, you're likely in a small team with the goal to grow or re-architecting a bigger application.
+Either way, it is important that your overall architecture and tooling landscape is evolvable.
+You need to move fast as a solo developer or a small team, and you need to cycle fast on small, decoupled entities.

+Bauhaus is using a monorepo approach to bundle everything you need and to give you a head start.
+Just fork Bauhaus and start adding your stuff in your own repo.
+Or build your own application and depend it on Bauhaus.
+Both ways are fine.

+If you follow our approach, fork Bauhaus and start building your own environment on that basis, you'll learn to love Deps' ability to point to local dependencies as well as git based dependencies.
+If you develop modules in rather independent teams, you do not need to worry about breaking changes.
+You can point your part of the code on the branch provided by the other team to test things before merging, or in case things break.
+No one needs to slow down.

+## Fast development
+Bauhaus is designed to be used in a fast-paced development environment.
+We believe that nothing can be achieved when you're not able to move fast.
+Don't be hasty or skip the design phase in your iterative cycles, but once you start coding, we want to accelerate your development, not stand in your way.

 ## Versatile (in terms of runtime environments)